daattali/beautiful-jekyll/_posts/2020-06-13-practical-nmt.md

 * Scores are all negative and higher score is better
 * We search for high scoring hypothesis, tracking top k on each step
+* Not guarranteed to find the optimal solution, but it is much more efficient